-I've talked about this pretty extensively here.
-But really, you probably loved being around them when they were little, but you got used to the idea of sending them off to school.
-We hear from parents daily that just need a little quiet time.
+I’ve talked about this pretty extensively here.
+But in reality, you probably loved being around them when they were little, but you got used to the idea of sending them off to school.
+We hear from parents daily who just need a little quiet time.
 Homeschool families are no different.
 We sometimes need to enforce quiet time because I do believe that everyone needs it from time to time.
 In our home, we have afternoon quiet time where we read quietly or work on some project by ourselves.
 There is value in quiet time, and it needs to be taught in a way that is nurturing.
-I don't think sending them off to school is it.
+I don’t think sending them off to school is it.

 Reason number four:

 “I’m not a teacher – I couldn’t possibly teach my kids what they need to know”

 I’ll respond to this with a question or three (you can also read more)… Did you teach them to tie their shoes, use the bathroom, count, and to recite their alphabet?
 Aren’t you already teaching without labeling it as such?

 I think the second we place a label on something, be it teaching, cooking, whatever, it becomes a specific skill set in our minds.
 The implication is that those lacking this skill set cannot do it without some form of education.
 However, when you look at it logically, you can see how silly this is.
 As adults we have all had to “teach” someone, somewhere, something.
 Whether it was in a job where you had to “train” the new employees, or trying to explain the finer points of coin collecting to someone who had no idea what made them so special.

 Teaching happens every single day, it is the sharing of information with the goal of bettering the recipient or their lives in some way.

 Reason number three:

 “I just don’t know enough about (insert subject or subjects) to be able to teach it right.”